Jessie Mueller On Stage - Theater Credits, Bio and Tickets

 She appeared as Fran in the TV series "The Family" in 2016, as Faith Madson in "Blue Bloods" in 2017 and made her feature film debut as Judith Martin in the critically acclaimed hit "The Post" with Meryl Streep and Tom Hanks.
 The film was released on December 24, 2017 in the United States.

-Ms. Mueller makes her Broadway debut in a straight play in Tracy Letts' The Minutes at the Cort Theatre on February 25, 2020 and was scheduled to continue through June 14.
+Ms. Mueller made her Broadway debut in a straight play in Tracy Letts' The Minutes at the Cort Theatre on February 25, 2020 and was scheduled to continue through June 14.
 However, due to the COVID-19 pandemic, this production has now been postponed.